Skip to main content

 Shaping Europe’s digital future

-Key technologies to boost the digitalisation of transport
+Key technologies for the digitalisation of transport

 Connected and Automated Mobility (CAM)

 To enable the adoption of automated vehicles, the European Commission will implement a legal framework for their approval.
-Building on achievements under Horizon 2020 (see example below), the Commission will support research and innovation to make Europe a world leader in CAM systems and services.
-The Horizon Europe Partnership Connected, Cooperative and Automated Mobility will receive a €500 million contribution.
+Building on the successes of achievements under Horizon 2020, particularly in the field of Connected, Cooperative, and Automated Mobility (CCAM), the Commission will continue to support research and innovation to make Europe a world leader in CAM systems and services.

-Credit: Autopilot
+© Autopilot

 The AUTOPILOT project, which ran from 2017 to 2020, focused on piloting the use of IoT devices for automated driving in real conditions.
 AUTOPILOT opens the way for innovative commercial services associated with self-driving vehicles.
 Receiving an investment of approximately €20 million, the project highlighted the importance of digital technologies in improving the abilities of self-driving vehicles in better understanding their environment, and complementing IoT sensors.
 For example, the use of IoT can improve safety by detecting obstacles beyond line of sight.